a2stuff/a2d/res/notes/testplan.md

 * Configure a system with 9 or more drives.
 Launch DeskTop.
 Special > Disk Copy....
 Verify that the scrollbar is active.

 * Launch DeskTop.
 Special > Disk Copy....
 Verify that ProDOS disk names in the device list have adjusted case (e.g. "Volume" not "VOLUME").
 * Launch DeskTop.
 Special > Disk Copy....
+Verify that Pascal disk names in the device list do not have adjusted case (e.g. "TGP:" not "Tgp:").
+* Launch DeskTop.
+Special > Disk Copy....
 Verify that DOS 3.3 disk names in the device list appear as "DOS 3.3 Sn, Dn" and do not have adjusted case.

 * Launch DeskTop.
 Special > Disk Copy....
 Select a ProDOS disk as a source disk.
 Verify that after the "Insert source disk" prompt is dismissed, the volume name appears on the "Source" line and the name has adjusted case (e.g. "Volume" not "VOLUME").
 * Launch DeskTop.
 Special > Disk Copy....
+Select a Pascal disk as a source disk.
+Verify that after the "Insert source disk" prompt is dismissed, the volume name appears on the "Source" line and the name does not have adjusted case (e.g. "TGP:" not "Tgp:").
+* Launch DeskTop.
+Special > Disk Copy....
+Select a DOS 3.3 disk as a source disk.
+Verify that after the "Insert source disk" prompt is dismissed, no volume name appears on the "Source" line.

+* Launch DeskTop.
+Special > Disk Copy....
 Select a ProDOS disk as a desination disk.
-Verify that in the "Do you want to erase ...?" dialog that the name has adjusted case (e.g. "Volume" not "VOLUME").
+Verify that in the "Do you want to erase ...?" dialog that the name has adjusted case (e.g. "Volume" not "VOLUME"), and the name is quoted.
+* Launch DeskTop.
+Special > Disk Copy....
+Select a Pascal disk as a desination disk.
+Verify that in the "Do you want to erase ...?" dialog that the name does not have adjusted case (e.g. "TGP:" not "Tgp:"), and the name is quoted.
+* Launch DeskTop.
+Special > Disk Copy....
+Select a DOS 3.3 disk as a desination disk.
+Verify that in the "Do you want to erase ...?" dialog that the prompt describes the disk using slot and drive, and is not quoted.

 # Alerts